-Thank you everyone who attended my interview webinar with Amazon Direct Publishing’s KDP University discussing book marketing, publishing, branding, and writing in multiple genres.
+Thank you to everyone who attended my interview webinar with Amazon Direct Publishing’s KDP University discussing book marketing, publishing, branding, and writing in multiple genres, as well as using Author Central and A+ content to create a strong book release.
 Scroll down for RESOURCES TALKED ABOUT IN THE VIDEO.

 From KDP University, About the Video: